arg0NNY/BetterAnimations/docs/Injects.md

 Can be used anywhere, but most useful is in pair with [`Object.assign`](#objectassign) inject.

-> This inject doesn't work for animations declared inside `enter` and `exit` properties,
+> Note that you most probably shouldn't use this inject for animations declared inside `enter` and `exit` properties,
-> since the types are already separated that way, and there's no need for it.
+> since the types are already separated that way.

 **Example:**
 ```json